Skip to content

 Hypoplasticity + Generalized Intergranular Strain (HYPO+GIS):

-Hypoplastic model for sand according to von Wollfersdorff (1996)1 with generalized intergranular strain extension and asymptotic state boundary surface after Mugele et al. (2024)2.
-The numgeo keyword reads:
+Hypoplastic model for sand according to von Wollfersdorff (1996)1 with generalized intergranular strain extension after Mugele et al. (2024)2 including the extracted asymptotic state boundary surface of the base model:

 *Mechanical = Hypo-GIS